-Since 2005, MDIF has published The Media Development Impact Dashboard to publicly present the annual analysis of our impact results.
-We focus our impact assessment efforts on two areas: first, impact of our investment on clients; and, second, our clients' impacts on their societies.
+Overall, we focus our impact assessment efforts on two areas: first, impact of our investment on clients; and, second, our clients' impacts on their societies.

 To evaluate the impact of our investment on our clients, we track how MDIF-supported organizations change over the course of their involvement with us.
-In order to do that, we evaluate performance of a given media company's in terms of their reach, sales and viability.
+In order to do that, we evaluate performance of a given media company's in terms of their reach, revenues and viability.
 Although, we view our investment as a contributor to, not the sole cause of, our clients' performance over the years, this measurement helps us better understand the results of our work and the extent to which our support contributes to our clients' long-term sustainability.
 It also allows us to make more informed decisions around performance of our portfolio.
+Additionally, we present client evaluation of impact.
+Based on survey results, we hear directly from supported media organisations about the changes their businesses have experienced, including their evaluation of the extent to which MDIF financing and technical assistance has impacted on their companies.

-We also track the impact of our clients on society, believing that with the information obtained we can better gauge and convey the societal value of their journalistic work.
+We also track the impact of our clients on society, believing that with the information obtained we can better gauge and convey the societal value of their journalistic work that contributed to changes in their communities, whether it is the enactment of a new law or the dismissal of an incompetent official, or through the payment of taxes that companies had avoided or fines for wrongdoing.
 On a broader level, we simply want to inform the public about why journalism matters and why it has critical civic importance.
 To assess the extent to which the independent media supported by MDIF impact on their societies, we first look into their reporting on corruption and accountability.
-We also monitor our clients' efforts to provide reliable information and shine a light on social issues that impact people's lives but are often under-reported, like the environment, gender, ethnicity and LGBT.
+We also monitor our clients' efforts to provide reliable information and shine a light on social issues that impact people's lives but are often under-reported, like the environment, gender, minorities, immigration and LGBT.
 Additionally, to show how our clients encourage democratic participation, we examine their election reporting.
+Again, we are very careful not to attribute causality unduly - we view our clients' work as only partly responsible for changes that occur in their communities.